the8network/piecesof8/README.md

 What are Pieces of 8, aka "P8"?
 ----------------

-Pieces of 8 (P8), are derived from Litecoin, a lite version of Bitcoin.
+Pieces of 8 (P8), is a blockchain network derived from Litecoin, a lite version of Bitcoin.
 Pieces of 8 uses scrypt as a proof-of-work algorithm.
  - 8 minute block targets
  - subsidy halves in 888k blocks (~4 years)